vanessagabler/pkp-docs/dev/documentation/en/architecture-entities.md

 ### Helpers

 A `DataObject` class may contain additional helper methods to compile or format the requested data.
-For example, the `Issue` class provides a method that will return a string with the volume, number, year and title.
+For example, the `Issue` class provides a method that will return a string with the volume, number, year, and title.

 ```php
 $issue->setData('volume', 3);